 We consider in more detail Texas and California, which are responsible for 21% and 7% of posterior CONUS anthropogenic emissions, respectively.
-Our posterior estimate for Texas is 6.3 (6.1 - 6.5) Tg a-1, a 66% increase from the state GHGI estimate of 3.8 Tg a-1.
-This increase is attributed almost entirely to the oil and gas sector, which accounts for 69% of posterior emissions compared to 55% in the GHGI.
+Our posterior estimate for Texas is 6.3 (6.1 - 6.5) Tg a-1, a 66% increase from the GHGI22 estimate of 3.8 Tg a-1.
+This increase is attributed almost entirely to the oil and gas sector, which accounts for 69% of posterior emissions compared to 55% in the GHGI22.
 The Permian basin alone explains almost 40% of Texas’ posterior emissions.
 In California, we find posterior emissions of 2.1 (2.0 - 2.1) Tg a-1, 53% of which occur in the San Joaquin Valley air basin.
-Our posterior emissions increase 21% from the GHGI estimate of 1.7 Tg a-1 and 32% from an independent estimate produced by CARB of 1.6 Tg a-1 (CARB, 2022).
+Our posterior emissions increase 21% from the GHGI22 estimate of 1.7 Tg a-1 and 32% from an independent estimate produced by CARB of 1.6 Tg a-1 (CARB, 2022).
 Our posterior estimate is smaller than but consistent with a value of 2.4 ± 0.5 Tg a-1 found by an inversion of in situ observations in California from June 2013 to May 2014 (Jeong et al., 2016).
-We find in general good agreement with the sectoral partitioning in the GHGI, the CARB inventory, and Jeong et al. (2016).
-Livestock explain 54% of emissions in our posterior estimate, 45% in the GHGI, 54% in the CARB inventory, and 54% in Jeong et al. (2016), while landfills explain 25%, 20%, 21%, and 19% of emissions, respectively.
-We find slightly smaller relative contributions from oil and gas, which accounts for 11% of emissions in our posterior estimate compared to 18%, 17%, and 18% in the GHGI, the CARB inventory, and Jeong et al. (2016), respectively.
+We find in general good agreement with the sectoral partitioning in the GHGI22, the CARB inventory, and Jeong et al. (2016).
+Livestock explain 54% of emissions in our posterior estimate, 45% in the GHGI22, 54% in the CARB inventory, and 54% in Jeong et al. (2016), while landfills explain 25%, 20%, 21%, and 19% of emissions, respectively.
+We find slightly smaller relative contributions from oil and gas, which accounts for 11% of emissions in our posterior estimate compared to 18%, 17%, and 18% in the GHGI22, the CARB inventory, and Jeong et al. (2016), respectively.
 This partitioning differs from that found in an inversion of the 2010 CalNex aircraft campaign observations, where 30% of emissions were attributed to livestock, 38% to landfills, and 22% to oil and gas based on the sectoral distribution of the EDGAR v4.2 methane emission inventory (Wecht et al., 2014b).

 We also compare our posterior emissions to independent state greenhouse gas inventories from Pennsylvania, Louisiana, Iowa, and Colorado, which are referenced by EPA (2023) and have a strong constraint from the observing system (state averaging kernel sensitivity greater than 0.5).
 Our posterior agrees with the Pennsylvania estimate (Pennsylvania DEP, 2022), but we find a source shift from fossil fuels (from 76% in the inventory to 63% in our work) to landfills (from 3% in the inventory to 16% in our work).
 We find that Louisiana’s state inventory (Dismukes, 2021) is too low due to underestimated oil and gas emissions, while Iowa’s (Iowa DNR, 2020) is too low due to underestimated livestock emissions, particularly from manure management (Section 3.1).
 Colorado’s state inventory (Taylor, 2021) is 65% larger than our posterior estimate due to oil and gas emissions that are more than twice as large.